openhab/org.openhab.binding.zwave/doc/qubino/zmnhdd_0_0.md

 ![ZMNHDD product image](https://www.cd-jackson.com/zwave_device_uploads/210/210_default.png)

+The ZMNHDD supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 This Z-Wave module is used for dimming the bulb or to manage the speed of a fan.
 The module can be controlled either through a Z-Wave network or through the wall switch.
 The module is designed to be mounted inside a "flush mounting box", hidden behind a traditional wall switch.
 Module measures power consumption of bulb or fan and supports connection of digital temperature sensor.
 It is designed to act as repeater in order to improve range and stability of Z-wave network.